resource/Front-End-Standards/JavaScript.md

 # Resource JavaScript Style Guide

-Promoting the "Resource Way" of writing semantic, reusable, and cohesive JavaScript.
+Promoting the "Resource Way" of writing semantic, reusable, and maintainable JavaScript.

 ## Table of Contents